vsanin42/minishell/README.md

 NUMBER OF TIMES WE CHANGED PARSER: I
 - tester: https://github.com/LucasKuhn/minishell_tester

-- **TODO** echo $'$USER' (optional)

 **TODO** from tester:
 1.  echo $, echo "$", echo '$' should print dollar, other  with $ should not print anything
-2. export =, export =aaa should print not a valid identifier - DONE, tested
-3. cd cannot have multiple arguments - DONE, test
-4. env $PWD should be updated when we cd - DONE, test
-5. echo -n -n -n should take all the options as one, not first as options and others as arguments
+2. echo -n -n -n should take all the options as one, not first as options and others as arguments
-6. in cmd evaluator we only check for file itself, not if it is on any path ? if it is outfile we also have to check if it does not exist in cmd_evaluator becasue it can  be in a directory that does not exist ad then we do not want to create it - DONE, tested
+3. remove_null_token check if can be improved ----- optional
+4. ctrl c - exit status change? ----- optional

 # 15.12. by Vlad
 - i don't understand env builtin, need explanation (no thought head empty)